Where to find a testing session

 Note 3: Exam location may change on short notice.
 Verify with contact.

-Contact Kent Petty, KL5T at email@example.com for additional info.
+Contact the VEC Chairman, Brandin Hess, WB1BR at email@example.com for additional info.

 What happens if your city is not listed here?

-The Anchorage VEC can schedule exams on an as-needed basis for most Alaskan towns.
+Don’t despair!
+The Anchorage ARC VEC can schedule exams on an as-needed basis for most Alaskan towns.
 To find out if an exam session can be scheduled for your town, send us an email or call us at the number below.